 Chicago Brewseum ‘On Tour’

-In 2019, I helped the Brewseum break out of Chicago via two event series.
+In 2019, I helped the then-Brewseum break out of Chicago via two event series.
 We partnered with local museums, nonprofits, and breweries to explore how beer history could bring both locales together.

 Seattle